 Department Chairs and School Directors will be appointed for a renewable four-year term.
 During the spring of the third year, an in-depth formal evaluation shall be conducted by the Dean in consultation with the faculty of the department or school.
 (See section 1.4.2, evaluation of Chairs and Directors.)
 Terms of Department Chairs and School Directors may be renewed, with additional in-depth evaluations to take place in the third year of each term.
 In the semester before the conclusion of each four-year term, the chair/director decides whether to continue their role for another four years or step down.
 If they do not wish to continue, the department/school follows the process outlined is section 1.3.2.
 If the chair or director wishes to continue, a letter stating this intent is submitted to the chair of their personnel committee, with a copy going to all faculty in the department or school.
 The letter may include a brief summary of the status of their goals for their term, although it is not mandatory.
 Upon receiving the letter, the chair of the personnel committee schedules a meeting for all full-time T&R faculty members (excluding the chair), where a formal vote of reaffirmation is conducted.
 The results of this vote are submitted by the chair of the personnel committee to the Dean for consideration in the re-appointment of their chair or director with a copy sent the chair or director.
 This letter serves as a written and formal recommendation from the department or school.

 During the four-year term, continuation in the role as Department Chair or School Director shall be based on the Chair/Director’s enjoying the continued trust and confidence of the faculty and Dean as reflected in the evaluations of the Chair or Director by the department faculty and by the Dean.
 Each year, the Department Chair or School Director must, in consultation with the department or school faculty and the Dean, establish annual goals.
-As described in section 1.4.2 of this Handbook, annual evaluations of Department Chairs and School Directors by departmental faculty and by the Dean shall be based on the responsibilities and annual goals communicated to the chair or director and shall identify specific weakness, if any, and recommendations for improvement.
+As described in section 1.4.2 of this Handbook, annual evaluations of Department Chairs and School Directors by departmental faculty and by the Dean shall be based on the responsibilities and annual goals, shall identify specific weakness, if any, and recommendations for improvement.

 Whenever weaknesses are identified in a final, signed evaluation as serious, either by the department faculty or by the Dean, the chair or director shall develop a plan for improvement and a reasonable time line, to be approved by the Dean in consultation with the department faculty, as deemed appropriate by the Dean.
 In the event that improvement is not satisfactorily effected within the time line, the Dean, in consultation with the department faculty, may recommend an alternative plan and time line or shall recommend to the Provost removal of the chair or director.